Course Calendar (Eastern Standard Time)

 - Who may apply for a patent?
 What are the requirements for patentability?

-- agency and inventorship
+- Agency and inventorship

 - What is the PTO’s jurisdiction in the patenting of drugs and biologics?

-- Trademarks vis-à-vis drugs, biologics and biosimilars
+- Trademarks and tradenames vis-à-vis drugs and biologics

-2:30pm Break
+Coffee Break

-2:45pm Identifying and Comprehending Pre-Commercialization Concerns Relative to Small Molecules and Biologics
+Identifying and Comprehending Pre-Commercialization Concerns Relative to Small Molecules and Biologics

 - Reviewing the types of products that pharmaceutical, biotechnology and biopharmaceutical companies seeking to develop now